 Tip 4: Implement Robust Attendance Systems

 To effectively monitor attendance, schools should establish robust tracking systems.
 By utilizing digital tools or attendance software, schools can accurately record and store attendance data.
 This enables them to maintain precise records and easily identify attendance patterns and trends.

 Tip 5: Watch Attendance Data to Identify System Issues

 Regular analysis of attendance data is essential for early identification of attendance issues.
-Is one school struggling with chronically late students?
+Is one campus struggling with chronically late students than the others?
 Maybe there is a traffic light issue near the school or the bus routes are not optimal.
 By reviewing attendance reports and monitoring changes in attendance rates, schools can detect potential problems and intervene promptly.